 - The Hero Dies: Frequently and they pretty much never die heroically or with much dignity.

 - Production Posse: Ferrara usually casts Christopher Walken, Willem Dafoe, Harvey Keitel, Asia Argento and James Caruso for his films.

 - Reality Has No Soundtrack: He uses this trope quite often.

-- Sliding Scale of Idealism vs. Cynicism: His films are pretty firmly on the cynical end as far as portraying the world goes though his portrayal of human nature is somewhat more optimistic as he is fond of portraying people whose good intentions are at odds with the world they inhabit.
-Bad Lieutenant, despite soul-crushingly bleak, does portray it's title character as being a fundamentally lost person who isn't beyond redemption.
+- Sliding Scale of Idealism Versus Cynicism: His films are pretty firmly on the cynical end as far as portraying the world goes, though his portrayal of human nature is somewhat more optimistic as he is fond of portraying people whose good intentions are at odds with the world they inhabit.
+Bad Lieutenant, despite being soul-crushingly bleak, does portray its title character as being a fundamentally lost person who isn't beyond redemption.